WoosongKang/woosongkang.github.io/_pages/about.md

 ---
 Hi Everyone, welcome to my website!
 My name is Woosong Kang.

-I am currently a CEO of KangZ Robotics (Sole Proprietor), a company providing algorithm solutions.
+I am currently pursuing my Ph.D. at the Korea Advanced Institute of Science and Technology (KAIST).

-I previously worked as a researcher at the Korea Institute of Machinery & Materials (KIMM).
-I pursued my Master's degree in Professor Sehoon Oh's lab at the Daegu Gyeongbuk Institute of Science and Technology (DGIST), where I conducted research on the locomotion of quadrupedal robots.
-I earned my Bachelor's degree from DGIST and graduated from a science high school.
+Previously, I founded and served as the CEO of KangZ Robotics, a company dedicated to providing advanced algorithm solutions.
+I also worked as a researcher at the Korea Institute of Machinery & Materials (KIMM).
+I earned both my Master's and Bachelor's degrees from the Daegu Gyeongbuk Institute of Science and Technology (DGIST), where I conducted research on the locomotion of quadrupedal robots in Professor Sehoon Oh's lab.

 As a robotics engineer, I envision a society where humans and robots coexist harmoniously.
-My goal is to create robots that can adapt to the complex environments humans have built and enhance the quality of human life.
-My specific interest has always been in robust control of walking robots and implementing various tasks for them, such as jumping and running.
-To achieve this, I have worked on various robots, from actuators to the design and control of robots, and I have developed algorithms for their operation.
+My goal is to create robots capable of adapting to the complex environments humans have built, ultimately enhancing the quality of human life.
+My specific research focus lies in the whole-body control of humanoid robots, enabling them to dynamically perform various and complex tasks.
+To achieve this, I have built comprehensive experience across the robotics spectrum—from actuator design and hardware integration to the development of robust control algorithms.

-In addition to my professional interests, I am personally passionate about the history of robotics.
-I also enjoy singing, drinking whiskey, and creating cocktails in my spare time.
+In addition to my professional pursuits, I am personally passionate about the history of robotics.
+In my spare time, I also enjoy singing, exploring different whiskeys, and crafting cocktails.